-For the months Decem ended 2016 2015 Weighted average rate of new investment fundings (1) 6.9% 6.7 % Weighted average spread over LIBOR of new floating rate investment fundings (1) 5.9% 5.7 % Weighted average fees of new investment fundings 1.6% 1.5 % Weighted average rate of sales and payoffs of portfolio investments (1)(2) 6.9% 7.3 % Weighted average annualized income yield (4) 7.7% 7.6 %
+For the three months ended December 31, 2016 2015 Weighted average rate of new investment fundings (1) 6.9% 6.7 % Weighted average spread over LIBOR of new floating rate investment 5.9% 5.7 % fundings (1) 3.7 70 5.1 /0 Weighted average fees of new investment fundings 1.6% 1.5 % Weighted average rate of sales and payoffs of portfolio investments (1)(2) 6.9% 7.3 % Weighted average annualized income yield (4) 7.7% 7.6 %

-(1) Excludes subordinated note investments in SLF.
-(2) Excludes exits on investments on non-accrual status.
+- (1) Excludes subordinated note investments in SLF. - Excludes exits on investments on non-accrual status.
+(2)

-(3) Represents income from interest, including subordinated note investment in SLF, and fees excluding amortization of capitalized fees and discounts divided by the average fair value of earning debt investments.
+Represents income from interest, including subordinated note investment in SLF, and fees excluding amortization of conitalized fees and division in the subordinated note investment in SLF. of capitalized fees and discounts divided by the average fair value of earning debt investments.